floriandejonckheere/utu-thesis/proposal/proposal.typ

 *Motivation*: Investigate how restructuring an existing codebase as a modular monolith would impact the development process and resulting product.

-*Research Question 3*: How can automated techniques effectively identify optimal module boundaries in a modular monolith architecture?
+*Research Question 3* (optional): Which automated technologies exist to help modularize a monolithic architecture?

 *Motivation*: Investigate technologies based on dependency analysis and semantic clustering to automatically determine optimal module boundaries in a modular monolith architecture.
+Choose one technology to focus on, and justify the choice.

+*Research Question 4*: How can _(automated technology)_ effectively identify optimal module boundaries in a modular monolith architecture?

-Compare to manual modularization efforts in terms of accuracy, efficiency, development velocity.
+*Motivation*: Implement _(automated technology)_ for the given use case and compare to manual modularization efforts in terms of accuracy, efficiency, development velocity.

 #pagebreak()